ARTICLE TABLE OF CONTENTS

 Differences between OLTP and OLAP

-In-memory means that the data does not reside on a hard drive and get loaded into the memory only when it is needed for processing or analysis.
+In-memory means that the data is not stored on a hard drive, but loaded into memory when needed for processing or analysis.

 Rather, it exists in memory all the time.

 Since the data stays in memory and no hard drive access is necessary, a HANA database is SUPER fast.